jdossgollin/LocalizeSL/README.md

 # LocalizeSL: Offline sea-level localization code for Kopp et al. (2014)

-README file last updated by Robert Kopp, robert-dot-kopp-at-rutgers-dot-edu, Wed Nov 30 22:32:51 EST 2016
+README file last updated by Robert Kopp, robert-dot-kopp-at-rutgers-dot-edu, Thu Jan 26 16:45:51 EST 2016

 ## Citation

-This code is intended to accompany the results of
+This code was originally developed to accompany the results of

 	R. E. Kopp, R. M. Horton, C. M. Little, J. X. Mitrovica, M. Oppenheimer,
 	D. J. Rasmussen, B. H. Strauss, and C. Tebaldi (2014).
 Probabilistic 21st and 22nd century sea-level projections at a global network of tide	gauge sites.
 Earth's Future 2: 287–306, doi:10.1002/2014EF000239.

-Please cite that paper when using any results generated with this code.
+Please cite that paper when using any sea-level rise projections generated with this code.

+Additional features have subsequently been added to this  paper.
+Features related to sea-level rise allowances were developed for

+	M. K. Buchanan, R. E. Kopp, M. Oppenheimer, and C. Tebaldi (2016).
+	Allowances for evolving coastal flood risk under uncertain local sea-level rise.
+Climatic Change 137, 347-362. doi:10.1007/s10584-016-1664-7.

+Features related to developing discrete sea-level rise scenarios conditional on ranges of global mean sea level were developed for

+	W.V.
+Sweet, R. E. Kopp, C. P. Weaver, J. Obeysekera, R. Horton, E. R. Thieler, and C. Zervas (2017).
+Global and Regional Sea Level Rise Scenarios for the United States.
+Technical Report NOS CO-OPS 083.
+National Oceanic and Atmospheric Administration.

+Please cite the appropriate papers if making use of these features.

 ## Overview